D2C-SR: A Divergence to Convergence Approach for Real-World Image Super-Resolution: Experiment

-\paragraph{Quantitative comparison.} The evaluation results of the SR methods, including our model and the other 8 methods are demonstrated in Table~\ref{tab:all_score}.
-Red numbers denote the highest scores, while blue numbers denote the second-highest scores.
+The evaluation results of the SR methods, including our model and the other 8 methods are demonstrated in Table~\ref{tab:all_score}.
+The best results are highlighted and our method are 0.48$dB$ higher than the second ranked CDC method on x4 RealSR.
 Our model outperforms by a large margin on all the benchmarks and achieve state-of-the-art performance.